yuhan16/Stackelberg-Collaborative-Assembly/README.md

 We use `bash` to run the training of different tasks in parallel.

-To enable command-line options, uncomment the following in every training script:
+To enable command-line options, uncomment the following statement in every training script in the `experiments/` directory:
 ```python
 task_id = int(sys.argv[1])  # uncomment this to use bash script.
 ```